 - 9/9 – 10/10 each Fall semester (Funding award in Spring)

 - 2/2 – 3/3 each Spring semester (Funding award in Summer or Fall)

 All application materials must be submitted by 5 pm (HST) on the last day of each cycle, even if it is a weekend or holiday.
-UROP does not accept incomplete/late applications.
+UROP does not accept or review incomplete/late applications.